American Sign Language Proficiency Interview (ASLPI)

 Logo & Trademark

 In September 2008, Mr. Mel Carter transferred the intellectual property rights for the ASLPI to Gallaudet University.
-It is a tremendous honor bestowed upon Gallaudet University and ASL Diagnostic and Evaluation Services (ASL-DES) and one that comes with great responsibility in carrying the ASLPI into the future.
+It is a tremendous honor bestowed upon Gallaudet University and The ASLPI, and one that comes with great responsibility.
 The number one goal is to provide quality services which are reliable and consistent.
 The logo above was developed and has been legally trademarked.
 Registration of the ASLPI logo was granted by the U.S. Patent & Trademark Office.
 The Certificate of Registration No. 4,103,513 was issued on February 28, 2012.